Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 An operation result, such as `AnalyzeSentimentResult`, is the result of a Text Analytics operation, containing a prediction or predictions about a single text input.
 An operation's result type also may optionally include information about the input document and how it was processed.

 ### Operation Result Collection
  An operation result collection, such as `AnalyzeSentimentResultCollection`, is a collection of operation results, where each corresponds to one of the text inputs provided in the input batch.
-A text input and its result will have the same index the input and result collections.
+A text input and its result will have the same index in the input and result collections.
 An operation result collection may optionally include information about the input batch and how it was processed.

  ### Operation Overloads
- For each supported operation, `TextAnalyticsClient` provides method overloads to take a single text input, a batch of text inputs as strings, or a batch of `TextDocumentInput` objects.
-The overload taking the `TextDocumentInput` batch allows callers to give each document a unique ID, or indicate that the documents in the batch are written in different languages.
+ For each supported operation, `TextAnalyticsClient` provides method overloads to take a single text input, a batch of text inputs as strings, or a batch of either `TextDocumentInput` or `DetectLanguageInput` objects.
+The overload taking the `TextDocumentInput` or `DetectLanguageInput` batch allows callers to give each document a unique ID, or indicate that the documents in the batch are written in different languages.

  ## Examples
  The following section provides several code snippets using the `client` [created above](#create-textanalyticsclient), and covers the main functions of Text Analytics.